m-wojnar/reinforced-lib/README.md

 ## Overview

-Reinforced-lib is a Python library designed to support research and prototyping using Reinforced Learning (RL) algorithms.
-The library can serve as a simple solution with ready to use RL workflows, as well as an expandable framework with programmable behaviour.
-Thanks to a functional implementation of the library's core, we can provide full access to JAX’s jit functionality, which boosts the agents performance significantly.
+**Reinforced-lib** is a Python library designed to support research and prototyping using reinforcement learning (RL) algorithms.
+The library can serve as a simple solution with ready to use RL workflows as well as an expandable framework with programmable behaviour.
+Thanks to the functional implementation of the library's core, we can provide full access to the JAX's jit functionality, which boosts the agent's performance significantly.

 ## Installation